TheOpsDev/TheOpsDev/README.md

 <!-- with a focus on process automation in PowerShell and Jenkins pipeline workflows. -->

-💻 I’m currently focusing on working with cloud native tooling with Golang, K8S, Terraform, and GKE
+💻 I’m currently focusing on working with cloud native tooling, utilizing Golang, K8S, Terraform, and GKE

 📫 How to reach me: ...